connorfrendt/lab-07-pokedex/LAB.md

 ## User Stories

 * Sees a table of pokemon data
-* Can filter on at least four properties
+* Can filter on at least five properties
     * must include type (should filter both `type_1` and `type_2`)
     * include at least one number with "minimum" number filter
     * respond to `keyup` event (no form necessary)